 Referencing and Linking to WAI Guidelines and Technical Documents

-In many cases, it is best to link to the Overview page instead of the technical specification because the Overview page provides an introduction, links to related documents, and the status of revisions in progress.
+In most cases, it is best to link to the Overview page instead of the technical specification because the Overview page provides an introduction, links to related documents, and the status of revisions in progress.
 Overview pages include:

 - Authoring Tool Accessibility Guidelines (ATAG) Overview http://www.w3.org/WAI/intro/atag